imnasirahemad/custom_postgres/README.md

 3. The PostgreSQL server will be available on `localhost:5433`

+## Installation

+For detailed installation instructions, please refer to the [Installation Guide](docs/installation.md).

 ## Custom PostgreSQL Installation

 The `pgscript.sh` file contains a comprehensive script for installing and configuring PostgreSQL with custom options.
 Key features include: